fernandoperezmadgex/madgex-fed-practical/INSTRUCTIONS.md

 ## How to run de application

+- First Please make sure your node packages are installed in the root and frontend directories.

-On the root directory type npm run dev in your terminal and the package.json will recursively start the server and the vue application for development.
+- **Development:** On the root directory type npm run dev in your terminal and the package.json will recursively start the server and the vue application for development.
+- **Production:** On the root directory type npm run build in your terminal to create the dist folder in the frontend with all the assests needed + index.html and then type npm run start to start the server.
+Open a new terminal and move to the frontend directory.
+Type npm run preview to see the App.

 ## Setup